zwave-js/node-red-contrib-zwave-js/APIChange.md

 In V4, I have decided to completely overhall the APIs that this node exposes.
 Over the last few months, I have become increasingly unhappy, in that the node hides the methods and CC names, that are actually being called up on.

-The old APIs are now set for removal and will be removed in 4.1.0
+The old APIs are now set for removal and will be removed in the next major release (wich will fairly quickly)

 Currently, you target the various APIs using the **class** property in your message.